Overtime Laws by State — Comprehensive Guide for 2025

 The table below shows info on overtime laws for permanently inhabited US territories.

-Virgin Islands8 hours40 hours1.5 times the regular hourly rate
+Virgin Islands8 hours40 hours (or 7th consecutive workday)1.5 times the regular hourly rate.

-All US states have a weekly overtime limit, meaning that an employee can work more than 8 hours on some days and they still won’t be paid overtime if their weekly number of hours worked is below the limit.
+Every US state has a weekly overtime limit, which means that an employee can work more than 8 hours on certain days and still not be paid overtime if their total work hours for the week don’t exceed the limit of 40 hours.

-However, some states, such as Alaska, California, Colorado, and Nevada, have limits on the number of hours an employee works in a day before their time is calculated as overtime.
-So, even if employees work fewer hours than their weekly limit, any hour worked beyond 8 hours a day is considered overtime.
+However, states like Alaska, California, Colorado, and Nevada determine limits on the number of hours an employee can work in a day before becoming eligible for overtime.
+Therefore, even if employees have fewer hours than their weekly limit, they can receive overtime compensation for any hour worked beyond 8 hours per day.

-Furthermore, certain states regulate the number of days a regular workweek consists of.
-For instance, in California and Kentucky, a workweek consists of 6 consecutive days.
+Moreover, certain states regulate the number of days in a workweek.
+For example, in California and Kentucky, a workweek consists of 6 consecutive days.
 Every hour worked on the 7th consecutive day counts as overtime.
-If an employee works on the 7th consecutive day, their work is considered overtime regardless of the number of hours they worked on the days prior.

 What are the federal overtime laws?

-According to the FLSA overtime regulations, all covered employees have to receive pay for overtime work.
-Federal regulations define overtime as time worked over 40 hours during a workweek.
+According to the Fair Labor Standards Act (FLSA) overtime regulations, all covered employees must receive pay for overtime work.
+Federal regulations define overtime as time worked over 40 hours during a workweek

-The rate for overtime is one and a half times the regular hourly pay rate:
+The rate for overtime is 1.5 times the regular hourly pay rate:

 • Companies with sales volume or business done of at least $500,000, and